deadlybutter/C2/README.md

-# DCS.js
+# C2.js
-*Draw Cool Shit*
-*I probably need a better name*
+*Simple, powerful & responsive 2D rendering on HTML5 canvas*

-This is a **WIP** JS library that provides an simple way to draw responsive canvas graphics.
-DCS accepts a data object which contains an array of points to draw, and configuration on how to render every operation.
+In a nutshell, DCS uses *operations* which contains an array of relative points and a configuration on how to render them.

 # Getting started